 Librería: Anybook.com, Lincoln, Reino Unido

-Condición: Good.
+Condición: Poor.
 This is an ex-library book and may have the usual library/used-book markings inside.This book has hardback covers.
-Clean from markings.
-In good all round condition.
+Contains pencil markings.
+In poor condition, suitable as a reading copy.
 Dust jacket in good condition.
 Please note the Image in this listing is a stock photo and may not match the covers of the actual item,700grams, ISBN:9780195136395.
 Nº de ref. del artículo: 9875493

 Cantidad disponible: 1 disponibles